Do you want your eyeshadow to stay vibrant and intact all day?

 A good quality setting spray can make all the difference in ensuring your look stays put all day.

 Close your eyes and hold the bottle about 12 inches away from your face.
-Apply a small amount of setting spray and make sure not to over-spray, as this can make your eyeshadow look wet and uneven.
+Apply a small amount of setting spray and ensure not to over-spray, as this can make your eyeshadow look wet and uneven.

 I like this setting spray as it keeps my makeup in place all day with minimal effort.